Employment

 - Submit online application

-- Submit Personal History Statement (PHS) to Background Investigations Unit via certified mail or hand delivery to the Chesapeake Public Safety Building (Chesapeake Police Headquarters 304 Albemarle Drive; Chesapeake, VA 23322)
+- Submit a Personal History Statement (PHS) to the Background Investigations Unit via certified mail or hand delivery to the Chesapeake Public Safety Building (Chesapeake Police Headquarters 304 Albemarle Drive; Chesapeake, VA 23322)

-- Physical Ability Test (PAT) - All eligible applicants will receive an invitation to register for the PAT at the Chesapeake Law Enforcement Training Center (CLETA)
+- Physical Ability Test (PAT) - All eligible applicants are registered for the PAT at the Chesapeake Law Enforcement Training Center (CLETA)

 - Background Investigation Process - A thorough background investigation will be conducted on each applicant selected to continue in the application process; this will include a personal interview with a Background Investigator